 - 46, XY CGD

 Girls with Swyer syndrome lack sex glands (ovaries).
 Instead of sex glands, women with Swyer syndrome have "gonadal streaks", in which the ovaries do not develop properly (aplasia) and are replaced by functionless scar (fibrous) tissue.
 Because they lack ovaries, girls with Swyer syndrome do not produce sex hormones and will not undergo puberty (unless treated with hormone replacement therapy).
-Mutations to a few different genes are known to cause Swyer syndrome.
-Swyer syndrome usually occurs as a random event, but, in rare cases, can also be inherited in an autosomal dominant, autosomal recessive, X-linked or Y-linked manner.
+Mutations in several different genes are known to cause Swyer syndrome.
+This condition can occur as the result of a new gene mutation or can be inherited in an autosomal dominant, autosomal recessive, X-linked or Y-linked manner.

 RESOLVE: National Infertility Association